Generic Name: risedronate (rih SED ro nayt)

 What should I avoid while taking risedronate?

-Avoid taking any other medicines including vitamins, calcium, or antacids for at least 30 minutes after taking a risedronate tablet.
+Avoid taking any other medicines for at least 30 minutes after taking risedronate.
+This includes vitamins, calcium, iron, antacids, or laxatives.
 Some medicines can make it harder for your body to absorb risedronate.

 Risedronate side effects